EolnMsuk/AntiDarkSword-rootful/README.md

   * **Custom Targeting:** Manually specify bundle IDs or process names to restrict specific background tasks.
 Swipe-to-delete makes management easy.

 > [\!WARNING]
-> **All Levels by default disable file previews for email and text.** You have to hold the file down and save it to the Files app to view it.
->
 > **Level 3 restricts critical background daemons.** `imagent` and `mediaserverd` filtering.
 Lower your level if you experience any issues.

 ## 🛑 Mitigated Exploits